Lisa is a writer and gardener with extensive knowledge of plants and plant care. Her articles focus on easy-care tips

 Ramps are found in wooded areas, commonly under maple trees.
 The leaves are light green and wide with an onion-like scent when crushed.
 You can harvest the young leaves before they unfurl into broad leaves or you can harvest the underground bulb from spring through fall.
 Ramps are great raw chopped into salads but can be pungent.
 The preferred method is to sauté or boil them.
 Ramps are also excellent in soups.

 This perennial weed pops up everywhere.
 I can easily identify this weed, as I always have it popping up in my yard.
-The most common areas you can find Lamb's Quarters is in vacant lots, backyards, and roadsides.
+The most common areas you can find Lamb's Quarters are vacant lots, backyards, and roadsides.
 Lamb's Quarters are identified by their upright growth habit, fuzzy leaves, and grey-green foliage.
 Pick the young leaves and cook like spinach.
 The taste is similar to spinach; Lamb's Quarters can also be eaten raw.